H.R. 6510: National Military Civilian Medical Surge Program Act of 2025

 2

-The Department of Defense would lead the program in collaboration with the Secretary of Health and Human Services, and the managing office would be the Institute for Defense Health Cooperation at the Uniformed Services University of the Health Sciences, or a successor center.
-The bill specifically amends section 1096 of title 10, United States Code, by adding subsection (e).
+The Defense Department leads the program with the Department of Health and Human Services as its partner.
+Management is assigned to a specific office: the Institute for Defense Health Cooperation at the Uniformed Services University of the Health Sciences, or a successor center.

 3